cosmos/interchain-security/.github/ISSUE_TEMPLATE/04-epic-template.md

 ---
 name: EPIC Template
 about: Basic template for EPICs (used by the team)
-labels: "admin: epic", "status: waiting-triage"
+labels: 'admin: epic', 'status: waiting-triage'
 ---

 ## Problem